THE ANATOMY OF

 3. Gradual Release of Responsibility

 How will you provide appropriately scaffolded instruction that guides students toward independence and mastery of the skill or content?
-An easy way to encompass this gradual release is through the “I Do, We Do, You Do” model.
+One easy way we like to encompass this gradual release is through the “I Do, We Do, You Do” model.

 I Do- ‘Direct Instruction’